Last updated: 2025-08-29

 -

-If you select a vehicle profile and manually enter a value in any of the fields, that value applies instead of the default value from the PTV.
+If you select a vehicle profile and manually enter a value in any of the fields, that value applies instead of the default value from PTV.

 -

-Optimising a route for larger or heavier vehicles than the profile selected may result in the vehicle not actually being able to take the route calculated if, for example, there are weight restrictions on the roads or viaducts that the vehicle cannot pass under.
+Optimising a route for larger or heavier vehicles than the profile that has been selected may result in the vehicle not actually being able to take the route calculated if, for example, there are weight restrictions on the roads or viaducts that the vehicle cannot pass under.
 Always check the PTV values for the vehicle profile in the corresponding XML file at https://xserver2-dashboard.cloud.ptvgroup.com/dashboard/Default.htm#Administration/FileViewer.htm.

 Even if you want to use the default profile "truck-40t", it may be a good idea to select it in the drop-down list, otherwise it will be unclear which vehicle profile applies.

-Function | Description |
+Function |

 Vehicle profile |

-Ready-made profiles from PTV with standard values for the dimensions.
-If you do not select a profile, "truck-40t" is used.
-The specifications of the PTV vehicle profiles can be found in the PTV xServer Help.
-If you want to create your very own vehicle profile, you can enter a name and fill in your own values for the dimensions.
+Ready-made profiles from PTV with default values for the dimensions.
+If a profile is not selected, "truck-40t" is used.
+The specifications of the PTV vehicle profiles are available in the PTV xServer help.
+To create a customised vehicle profile, enter a name and fill in values for the dimensions.
 However, the profile cannot be reused on other vehicle types.
-You can also leave the field blank and just fill in the values. |
+The field can also be left blank and just the values filled in. |

-Emission class |
+Emission class, Euro |

 Total weight (kg) |